department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 ### How do I get these benefits?

-You'll need to make sure the program is approved by a State Approving Agency (SAA).
+You'll need to make sure the program is approved for VA education benefits.
 [Check with your local VA office](/facilities).

 You'll most likely need to enter into a training contract for a set amount of time with an employer or union.
 During training, you'll probably get a salary from the employer or union, which can go up as you gain more skills.
 When you finish your training, you'll get a job certification or journeyman status.